kairora/employee-tracker/README.md

 ---

 ## Future Development
-The app will be able to view employees by department and manager, view a total budget by department, remove roles and departments, update employee roles and managers, and validate the input that is given from the user.
+The app will be able to view employees by department and manager, view a total budget by department, remove roles and departments, and update employee roles and managers.

 ## Questions